Rosalia Zemlyachka: Later career

 Between 1921-24, Zemlyachka was the secretary of the Zamoskvoretsky district committee, Moscow.
 In 1924, she was sent to South East Russia.
 In 1925-26, she was the secretary of the Motovilikhsky district party committee, in Perm.
 Between 1924 and 1934, she was a member of the Central Control Commission.
 In 1926, she became a member of the collegium of Rabkrin and the head of its complaints bureau.

 According to a tribute written to mark the 110th anniversary of her birth, she involved hundreds of workers and party members in her campaigns against bureaucracy.
 She became so well known as "the scourge of bureaucrats and red-tape mongers" that a letter reached her from the provinces with the address 'Moscow, Comrade Zemlyachka'.
 In February 1934, she was appointed the head of the Transport Commission of the Soviet Control Commission, the successor organisation to Rabkrin.

-As one of relatively few Old Bolsheviks to survive the Great Purge, Zemlyachka received a major promotion in May 1939, when she was appointed Chairman of the Soviet Control Commission and a Deputy Chairman of the USSR Council of Ministers.
+Zemlyachka received a major promotion in May 1939, when she was appointed Chairman of the Soviet Control Commission and a Deputy Chairman of the Council of People's Commissars of the Soviet Union.
 She is the only woman to have served at this level in the Stalinist period, and the first woman to be decorated with the Order of the Red Banner.

+During World War II, Zemlyachka was in charge of the relocation of Moscow University from Ashgabat to Sverdlovsk (1942) and the re-evacuation from Sverdlovsk back to Moscow (1943).

-Zemlyachka died on 21 January, 1947 in Moscow.
+Zemlyachka died on 21 January 1947 in Moscow.
 Her ashes were buried at the Kremlin Wall Necropolis.